drummerdude2003/CursedDlls.BepinEx/README.md

 Makes all closed bolt rifles and handguns act as full-auto.

+#### `Cursed.RemoveAttachmentChecks` -- removes checks related to attachments

+* All attachments are bi-directional
+* Bipods have remove recoil
+* You can apply any attachment on any weapon
+* There is no upper bound on the number of attachments per weapon

 #### `Cursed.RemoveMagCheck` -- allows any magazine to be used on any gun